Skip to content

 From September, Childcare settings will find it easier to meet the government’s promise to provide 30 hours’ free early years education for children between 2 and 4 years old.
 Since 2014, anyone wishing to work towards a level 3 qualification in childcare had to gain a grade C in GCSE English and Maths.
 This contributed to…

-Apprentice Plasterer With Trainer
+Apprentice Plasterer with Trainer

 20% Off-the-Job Training Confusion Puts Apprenticeships at Risk